zoxpx/pxdocs/content/key-management/vault/_index.md

   VAULT_CLIENT_CERT: <base64 encoded file path where the Client Certificate is present on all the nodes>
   VAULT_CLIENT_KEY: <base64 encoded file path where the Client Key is present on all the nodes>
   VAULT_TLS_SERVER_NAME: <base64 encoded value of the TLS server name>
+  VAULT_NAMESPACE: <base64 encoded value of the global vault namespace for portworx>
 ```

 Portworx will look for this secret with name `px-vault` under the `portworx` namespace.
 While installing Portworx it creates a kubernetes role binding which grants access to reading kubernetes secrets only from the `portworx` namespace.